porridgewithraisins/jam-bot/docs/TOKEN.md

     <img height = "200px" src = "https://i.imgur.com/nU1HIop.png">

 6. Copy the bot token by pressing the "Copy" button under the Token setting.
-The token is like a password, don't reveal it publicly.
-If you accidentally revealed it, you can generate a new one by clicking the 'Regenerate' button above, which will invalidate all tokens.
+Do not reveal the token publicly, If you accidentally did, you can reset the token by clicking the 'Regenerate' button above.
+Make sure to update JamBot's configuration with the updated token as well.